G-Research/ParquetSharp/docs/Encryption.md

 kmsConnectionConfig.KeyAccessToken = ...;
 ```

-Then to configure how the file is encrypted, an `EncryptionConfiguration` is created:
+Then to configure how the file is encrypted, an `ParquetSharp.Encryption.EncryptionConfiguration` is created:

 ```c#
 string footerKeyId = ...;